openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

   * Ability to monitor Customer control planes
   * Ability to view fleet-level metrics and drill-downs in a single pane of glass
   * Ability to keep metrics in-region
-* HSRE can monitor control-plane related (managed) software on guest clusters:
+* HSRE can monitor control-plane related (managed) software on data plane of guest clusters:
   * For example Ingress/Router/CNI/CSI

-> Exact list of what is scraped on guest clusters for HSRE does not matter.
+> Exact list of what is scraped on guest clusters for HSRE is not important at the moment.
 All we need to know: some service monitors.

 * HSRE can query metrics data over SLO period (usually 28 days).
   * Longer durations nice to have, but technically not required.
 There is also option that allows HSRE to persist SLO from platform to [different backend if needed](https://docs.google.com/document/d/1BJarERppgiJ8esc6d8anbJMOQ0AflFBQea-Zc9wAp0s/edit?disco=AAAAQTFsbwM).